serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 Here we come across a crucial aspect of instance resolution: the algorithm never backtracks.
-When the algorithm failed during matching the constraints, if it could backtrack, it could have picked the instance for `Printable a`, which was eliminated at step 3, in favor of the failed instance for `f a`.
+When the algorithm failed during matching the constraints, if it could backtrack, it could have picked the instance for `Printable a`, which was eliminated at a later stage, in favor of the failed instance for `f a`.
 But instead, the algorithm just fails.

 ### How to fix it?